Free Economy Shipping Orders $50+

 There are still some things you’ll want to watch out for.
 First, they are strong dogs and can lack awareness of it — this means some training is required.
 They also need exercising — preferably of the high-intensity variety.

-All-and-all, the Pitbull Labrador Mix is a classic dog in all sense of the phrase.
-When you want a dog that acts like a dog this is your dog.
+All-and-all, the Pitbull Labrador Mix is a classic canine in all senses of the phrase.
+When you want a dog that acts like a dog, this is your dog.
 A well-rounded jack-of-all-trades dog that dawns the characteristics most people think of when they think of a dog.

 Recent Posts